Falabella Logo

 Falabella Logo 2002

 In 2002, the company began using a wordmark with a modern font.
-Smooth elegance has disappeared from its name: if earlier the lower ends of the strokes were directed upwards, then in the new version, they turned out to be chopped off.
+Smooth elegance has disappeared from its name: earlier, the lower ends of the strokes pointed upward, but in the new version, they were cut off.
 With the same goal, the designers made all the lines approximately the same thickness and smoothed out the opposite edges of the “f.”
 A large round dot appeared at the end of the inscription.
-The classic black color has been changed to green – not the same as in 1967, but a little lighter.
+The classic black color has been changed to green, not the same as in 1967, but a little lighter.
 The only thing that remains unchanged is the slope of the letters to the right.

 2007 – today